 Also, in support of education, is an ongoing partnership with Mount Vernon City Schools and St. Vincent de Paul School for Fast ForWord programs.
 Fast ForWord is an online language and reading intervention, intended to help struggling readers develop and strengthen the cognitive skills necessary for successful reading.
 The program is designed to help struggling readers by directly and intensively targeting what’s holding them back.
 The program begins by improving the underlying cognitive skills associated with reading struggles and then delivers personalized, intensive practice across a wide range of language and reading tasks, helping learners make a rapid improvement that continues long after they are finished with the program.

-The Stephen W. Nease Center, at 104 S. Main Street, was recently renovated by Mount Vernon Nazarene University.
+Renovations at The Stephen W. Nease Center, at 104 S. Main Street, were completed by the Mount Vernon Nazarene University in 2019.
 What was once the JC Penney building in downtown Mount Vernon, is now the new home of the MVNU Engineering Department.
-A portion of the space houses Knox Labs, a community makerspace.
 ABET accredited engineering classes, and lab spaces are offered in the 10,824 Square foot facility.